mtrebi/thread-pool/README.md

 Then, from VS you can edit and execute the project.
 Make sure that __main project is set up as the startup project__

-If you are using Linux, you need to change the generator (use the default) and execute an extra operation to actually make the executable:
+If you are using Linux, you need to change the generator (use the default) and execute an extra operation to actually make it executable:

 ```c
 // Linux